cloudberries27/DevChallenge-Input/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Demo is above ^^
 - Does anyone know, if there is an easier way to position icons inside of the input boxes?
-It just seems like using abosolute positioning is wrong.
+It just seems like using absolute positioning is like cheating.
 - Learned a little more about CSS selectors.

 ### Built With